K-vanc/Tempest-EPG-Generator/DECLARATION.md

 As the owner,copyright holder and developer of Tempest project, I hereby declare that Tempest project has been started and published to stop idiocity and effects of Dunning-Kruger while aiming to make world a better place.
 <br>
 ## If you are looking for;
-🔸 Some admin/project owners who cannot even tie their shoelace alone but act like they know everything with hidden support of others;
+🔸 Some admins who cannot even tie their shoelace alone but act like they know everything with hidden support of others;
 <br>🔸 Some admins who steal others work (even if once upon that others called as "friend") and publish them such as they did/could do it;
 <br>🔸 Some admins who cannot reply user's technically questions and misdirect (usualy by teasing) them to wrong path to hide their incapability;
 <br>🔸 Some admins who afraid/begrudge about other's success (even if once upon that others called as "friend") and try to stop/block them with stupid reasons/explanations;